smartarch/extremexp-llm/patterns.md

 Example instance: Workflow with task 'MLModelTraining' after 'MLModelEvaluation'.

+### Understanding properties (meaning) of tasks

+Rationale: Can the LLM understand meaning of tasks (e.g., task performs an operation that is not directly mentioned in the name)?

+Parameters:

+* $W$: workflow name
+* $P$: property of task (e.g., the task is part of data preprocessing)
+* $T_1$: task in $W$ with property $P$
+* $T_2$: task in $W$

+Architecture: Workflow $W$ containing tasks $T_1, T_2$ (and possibly other).
+Property $P$ is mentioned in description/specification of $T_1$.
+Task $T_1$ preceeds (not necessarily direclty) task $T_2$ in the control flow.

+Question: Does a task with property $P$ run before $T_2$?

+Reference answer: yes

+Evaluation metric: correctness

+Example instance: Task 'FeatureExtraction' is labeled as "data preprocessing" and it preceeds 'MLModelTraining', question: "Does a data preprocessing task run before 'MLModelTraining?"

+Note: Other variants of this pattern can also be created, e.g., "Does a task with property $P$ run *after* $T_2$?" (if the order of tasks is appropriately changed in the architecture).

+---

+Rationale: Can the LLM understand meaning of tasks (e.g., task performs an operation that is not directly mentioned in the name)? (negative test)

+Parameters:

+* $W$: workflow name
+* $P$: property of task (e.g., the task is part of data preprocessing)
+* $T_2$: task in $W$

+Architecture: Workflow $W$ containing task $T_2$ (and possibly other).
+No tasks preceeding $T_2$ in the control flow satisfy the property $P$.

+Question: Does a task with property $P$ run before $T_2$?

+Reference answer: no

+Evaluation metric: correctness

+Example instance: "Does a data preprocessing task run before 'DataRetrieval?" (some of the later tasks might be labeled as "data preprocessing")

+Note: Other variants of this pattern can also be created, e.g., "Does a task with property $P$ run *after* $T_2$?" (if the order of tasks is appropriately changed in the architecture).

 ## Evaluation metrics used in the patterns

 ### Yes-no questions, questions with one correct answer